Despite our best efforts, sometimes student loan payments get missed. But what happens when this becomes a regular occurrence?

 In the case of a lawsuit, your lender may be able to hold you responsible for any reasonable legal and attorney fees they incur.
 Like collection fees, these legal fees would be added to the student loan balance you already owe.

-Not only will you be facing potential collections, garnishments, and legal actions against you, but a private student loan default can be devastating to your credit, negatively affecting your credit score more severely that simply late or missed payments.
+4. Credit Score Damage: Not only will you be facing potential collections, garnishments, and legal actions against you, but a private student loan default can be devastating to your credit, often leading to bad credit and negatively affecting your credit score far more severely than simply late or missed payments.

 With a student loan default on your credit report, it will be extremely difficult for you to qualify for any other types of credit, such as a home loan, auto loan, or credit card.
 Credit reports are also often accessed by prospective landlords and employers; your defaulted student loans could interfere with your ability to rent an apartment or even get a job.